Free Legal Consultation

 The U.S. Food and Drug Administration first approved Topamax for treatment of epilepsy in 1998 and later, in 2004, approved it for combating migraine headaches.
 Topamax has also been used for many off-label purposes, such as treating bulimia, alcoholism, bi-polar disorder and obsessive-compulsive disorder.

 In addition to its generic name, topiramate, Ortho-McNeil Neurologics and other drug makers have marketed the drug under these names:

 Medical studies have shown that Topamax and its chemically identical twins significantly increase the likelihood of oral cleft birth defects when a mother takes the drug, particularly during the first trimester.
 The prevalence of oral cleft birth defects has led the FDA to list Topamax as a pregnancy category D medicine, meaning there is evidence of risks posed to human infants.

 Oral cleft birth defects can result in a cleft lip, where the lip has a notch in it that can extend up into the child’s nostril.
 In instances of a cleft palate, there is a gap in the palate itself, often including the nasal passage.
 A cleft palate can also affect the child’s teeth.
 The only way to correct oral cleft birth defects is with surgery — and often a series of operations.
 Many children with oral cleft birth defects will also require speech therapy, and they are more prone to serious inner-ear infections.

 Contact Rhode Island Drug Injury Lawyers Today

 If you suspect your child’s oral cleft birth defects were caused by Topamax, you should seek legal assistance as soon as possible.
 Even if you are unsure, the Providence, Rhode Island, prescription drug birth defect attorneys of Gemma Law Associates, Inc., can review your case and advise you.
-Contact us today at 877-237-4591 or fill out this form.
+Contact us today toll free or fill out this form.